-Buying second-hand appliances is a popular choice in the USA. merely browsing Craigslist, you can see hundreds of washers up for sale in eastern Texas alone.
-It’s clear that it’s a common option for those just moving into the country or getting an unfurnished flat, because this is a difficult time where you have to splash out on 20+ appliances as well as furniture, so second-hand is all many can afford.
+Buying second-hand appliances are a popular choice in the USA. merely browsing Craigslist, you can see hundreds of washers up for sale in eastern Texas alone.
+It’s clear that it’s a common option for those just moving into the country or getting an unfurnished flat because this is a difficult time where you have to splash out on 20+ appliances, as well as furniture, so second-hand, is all many can afford.

 But in the event of having the choice between new and second-hand, which is better?
 Do second-hand items provide more value, like how a fresh 2019-plate car costs $5,000 less the second it drives out the garage?
 Or is it a false economy and ends up costing more in repairs and replacing it more often when you look at the long run?
 Here is a list of pros and cons, and a final verdict at the end.

 Here are some positive reasons to consider why buying second-hand may be preferable

 Buying an appliance second-hand is certainly cheaper.
 If you consider the scenario of moving into an unfurnished flat, or if an expensive item unexpectedly needs replacing, then there’s always second-hand marketplaces.
 There are countless washer/dryers up for sale for $100 for example, which will likely be old and have a short life left, but it can be great to tie you over until you’re in a position to buy new.
 Not to mention freezers for a 90% discount compared to a new one in a store.

 Another advantage is that you can negotiate the price down.
 Once you’re in someone’s home, looking at the appliance, offering around 10% under its price tag is usually going to be met with a positive agreement from the seller.
 People are often impulsive and just want to get rid of their item, so the 10% ‘loss’ is worth it simply so they don’t have to organize anyone else to view it.